TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 	* Models the entirety of society as a high level construct due to data limitations.

 	[^Kwak_2021]: Kwak, Ling, and Hui (2021): [Deep reinforcement learning approaches for global public health strategies for COVID-19 pandemic](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0251550)

+* [^Ardon_2021] presents a financial framework for replicating complex market conditions involving two agent types -- Liquidity providers and Liquidity takers via MARL.
+	* Liquidity Providers continuously quote buy and sell prices at which they are willing to take.

+	  Liquid Takers are the consumers who execute orders.

+	  A third agent -- an electronic communication network (ECN) decides which LPs trade with which LT.
+The ECN exposes prices on both bid and ask sides.
+	* LPs maintain an inventory of the quantity traded until an investor accepts the trade.
+	* The MARL approach is shared across agent types.
+The shared policy is studied to gather insights
+[^Ardon_2021]: Ardon et al. (2021) [Towards a fully RL-based Market Simulator](https://arxiv.org/abs/2110.06829)

 * [^Sert_2020] combines reinforcement learning techniques with ABM techniques to study the dynamics of segregation.
 	* *Contribution*: Combining MARL and ABM to create an artificial environment to observe potential and existing behaviors associated to rules of interactions and rewards.